opendp/tumult-docs/public/analytics/dev/_sources/index.rst.txt

    **Additional resources**
    ^^^^^^^^^^^^^^^^^^^^^^^^

-   Additional resources include the :ref:`changelog <Changelog>`, which describes notable changes to the library, as well as :ref:`license information <License>`.
+   Additional resources include the :ref:`changelog <analytics-changelog>`, which describes notable changes to the library, as well as :ref:`license information <License>`.

 Contact Information